elisesamanthadaly/02-Advanced-CSS/README.md

 This is a portfolio page to display my (Elise Daly's) deployed web applications.
 I currently have none, so all of the content here is currently filler.

-You can view the new page [here](https://elisesamanthadaly.github.io/2-6-21-Homework/).
+You can view the portfolio page [here](https://elisesamanthadaly.github.io/2-6-21-Homework/).

 ## Usage